a) Giger's interests and confusion

 This made a big impression on Giger but he asked "How do you see that, a planet made of wood?"

-Ward's replied "Wood below and wood above, and just wood" or maybe as Giger remembered also that he said "wood and glass"
+Ward's replied "Wood below and wood above, and just wood" or maybe as Giger remembered "wood and glass"

 b) Giger's confusion